Ralph Semmel: Research

-While at the University of Maryland, Semmel's dissertation discussed automated query formulation.
+While at the University of Maryland: Baltimore County, Semmel's dissertation discussed automated query formulation.

 Semmel also served as the co-chair for the Defense Science Board's task force report on Next-Generation Unmanned Undersea Systems.
+He has also served on the U.S. Strategic Command Strategic Advisory Group and various panels on the National Security Agency (NSA) advisory board.
+He is currently a member of the Council on Foreign Relations.